Telephone number if you want to be on the program today, 800-282-2882.

 To be a liberal would mean being a scold.

-And lo and behold, that's exactly what it now.
+And lo and behold, that's exactly what it is.

-I think it's I think they're he he his roots go all the way back to the founding.
+I think his roots go all the way back to the founding.

-I mean, if you're gonna if you're gonna take the Kennedy assassination and claim that the founding of the country gave us this noxious and offensive, poisonous country, capable of killing the most beloved popular president ever, that something was wrong with it from the start.
+I mean, if you're going to take the Kennedy assassination and claim that the founding of the country gave us this noxious and offensive, poisonous country capable of killing the most beloved popular president ever, that something was wrong with it from the start.

-To reread Robert Frost's banal poem written for JFK's inauguration, is to wince at its clunky attempt to conjure an Augustan age from the melding of politics and celebrities.
+To reread Robert Frost's banal poem written for JFK's inauguration is to wince at its clunky attempt to conjure an Augustan age from the melding of politics and celebrity.

 Under Kennedy, liberalism began to become more stylistic than programmatic.